ianhbell/agawebtrial/index.md

 Contents of folder ``1994Code``:

-The original files with the code from the 1994 version of AGA 8 are contained within this directory.
-These files include AGA8PROG.EXE, AGA8PROG.FOR, DETAILXZ.FOR, GROSSXZ.FOR, UNITS.FOR, and CONF.SAV.
+* The original files with the code from the 1994 version of AGA 8 are contained within this directory.
+These files include ``AGA8PROG.EXE``, ``AGA8PROG.FOR``, ``DETAILXZ.FOR``, ``GROSSXZ.FOR``, ``UNITS.FOR``, and ``CONF.SAV``.
 The four Fortran files were compiled to make the executable, and the conf.sav file contains the settings specified by the user.
-1994AGA8.doc – Contains all documentation concerning the use of these Fortran files from the 1994 edition that is not included in the 2016 revision.
+* ``1994AGA8.doc`` – Contains all documentation concerning the use of these Fortran files from the 1994 edition that is not included in the 2016 revision.